alexmarozick/RapAnalysis/README.md

 # RapAnalysis

+A Rhyme Detection analysis Framework and Webservice for Hip-Hop/Rap Lyrics

 ## Installation and Usage Documentation
 Want to contribute to the project?
 [Check out our Wiki for installation and usage instructions](https://github.com/alexmarozick/RapAnalysis/wiki)